Toyota Australia: History

 The two-millionth locally built Toyota was produced in 2004.
 In 2005, the ten-millionth worldwide Camry was built at Altona.
 The complete closure and end of all Toyota production operations at the Port Melbourne plant took place in May 2006.
 All manufacturing was shifted to Altona.
 The milestone of the 500,000th Toyota Australia vehicle export also occurred in May 2006.
 The vehicle was a Toyota Camry, headed for New Zealand.
+The one-millionth export was reached in August 2012.

 Many Toyota vehicles have been built at either Altona or Port Melbourne, including the Tiara, Corona, Crown, Corolla, Camry and Avalon.
 The Toyota Land Cruiser was never built in Australia.

 As of 2006, Altona produced the Camry.
 Production of the Avalon has ceased, due for replacement on the manufacturing line by the Toyota Aurion, which shares many components with the Camry.
-Production of the Camry Hybrid began in 2010 after a $35 million subsidy was secured from the Federal Government.
-The first locally-made Australian Toyota Hybrid Camry was completed and revealed to public on 11 December 2009, driven by Prime Minister Kevin Rudd.
+Production of the Camry Hybrid began in 2010 after a $35 million subsidy was secured from the federal government.
+The first locally made Australian Toyota Hybrid Camry was completed and revealed to public on 11 December 2009, driven by Prime Minister Kevin Rudd.

 In February 2014, it was announced Toyota would cease manufacturing vehicles and engines in Australia by the end of 2017.
 The decision was based on the unfavourable Australian dollar making exports not viable, the high cost of local manufacture and the high amount of competition in a relatively small local market.
 The company consolidated its corporate functions in Melbourne at the end of 2017 when its Sales & Marketing operation relocated from Woolooware Bay, Sydney.
-Head office (CHQ) remains in Port Melbourne and the Altona plant retained for other functions including a Centre Of Excellence and vehicle proving facility known as the Autodrome.
-The workforce is expected to be reduced from 3,900 to 1,300.
+Head office (CHQ) remained in Port Melbourne and the Altona plant was retained for other functions including a Centre of Excellence and vehicle proving facility known as the Autodrome.
+The workforce was expected to be reduced from 3,900 to 1,300.